-The new facility will transform engineering education by integrating all aspects of research, postgraduate training and undergraduate education.
+The new facility transforms engineering education by integrating all aspects of research, postgraduate training and undergraduate education.
+It delivers practical active-learning styles for engineering students and maximises global research opportunities, enabling the university to respond to major shifts in the challenges facing the world.

 Unfortunately, you are using a web browser that Aurecon does not support.